I’m sure there is a name for the phenomenon described below, but I can’t find it! Any ideas? This page will evolve as

 Is it Late Adopters?

 Management theorists have spotted early adopters and first followers who are eventually followed by the late adopters, leaving the traditionalists who never take up the innovation.
 These ideas help us recognise that the costs of adopting innovation vary depending on the social and societal context.
 For example, once support for outmoded software is switched off, some traditionalists find themselves forced to upgrade.

-This theory pays little attention to the experience of some late adopters which is a permanent reduction in competence, as they never actually acquire the skill to use the upgrade that has been forced upon them.
+This theory pays little attention to the experience of some late adopters and traditionalists which is a permanent reduction in competence, as they never actually acquire the skill to use the upgrade that has been forced upon them.

 So these theories help to describe some aspects of innovation setback but not the whole picture.
 Perhaps other approaches have gone further.